Investing in Shares for Absolute Beginners

 It is also important to learn the basics about how the stock market works, which you can find in the investing education section on the ASX website.

-How much do you need to start investing in shares?
+How much do you need to start?

 While there is no definitive answer as to how much you need, you can start investing in shares from as little as a $1,000, although you will need to start a savings plan so you can build up the number of shares you buy.